Higher algebra in $t$-structured tensor triangulated $\infty$-categories: Projective modules

 \item The \infcat $\op{Sp}_{G,\geq0}^\otimes=\mc{P}_{\Sigma}(\op{Span}(\op{Fin}_{G});\spgeq)$ of connective genuine $G$-spectra for a finite group $G$.

 \item The universal example: cobordism $\funct(\mb{Cob}_1^{\op{op}},\op{Sp})^\otimes$ with the pointwise $t$-structure.

-\item The \infcat $\op{Shv}(X,\op{Sp})^\otimes$ of sheaves on a stone space with the standard $t$-structure. \item The \infcat $\op{SH}(k)^{\op{AT}}$ of Artin--Tate motivic spectra over a perfect field $k$ with the standard $t$-structure; see \cite{burklund2020galois} for a detailed investigation. \item $\op{Qcoh}(X)$ with the standard $t$-structure when $X$ is an affine quotient stack, i.e.\ a stack of the form $\spec(R)/G$ for a linearly reductive group $G$ acting on $\spec(R)$.
-In this case the compact-projective objects are generated, under retracts, by pullbacks of $G$-representations, and the dual is given by the pullback of the dual representation.
+\item The \infcat $\op{Shv}(X,\op{Sp})^\otimes$ of sheaves on a stone space with the standard $t$-structure. \item $\op{QCoh}(X)$ with the standard $t$-structure when $X$ is an affine quotient stack, i.e.\ a stack of the form $\spec(R)/G$ for a linearly reductive group $G$ acting on $\spec(R)$.
+In this case the compact-projective objects are generated, under retracts, by pullbacks of $G$-representations, and the dual is given by the pullback of the dual representation. \item The \infcat $\op{SH}(k)^{\op{A}}$ of Artin motivic spectra over a perfect field $k$ \cite[Definition 1.5]{burklund2020galois} with the very effective $t$-structure.
+It is defined as the smallest stable full subcategory of the motivic stable homotopy category $\op{SH}(k)^{\op{A}}\subset\mathrm{SH}(k)$ that is closed under small colimits and is generated by the suspension spectra $\Sigma^\infty_+ \mathrm{Spec}(L)$, where $L$ ranges over all finite \'{e}tale $k$-algebras.
+The connective part $\op{SH}(k)^{\op{A}}_{\geq 0}$ (also referred to very effective Artin spectra) is generated by $\Sigma^\infty_+ \mathrm{Spec}(L)$ for all finite \'{e}tale $k$-algebras $L$.
+One can see that $\Sigma^\infty_+ \mathrm{Spec}(L)\in\op{SH}(k)^{\op{A}}_{\geq 0}$ is a self-dual compact projective object by infinite loop space recognition principle.